The Man They Couldn't Arrest

 The Man They Couldn't Arrest is a 1931 British crime film directed by T. Hayes Hunter and starring Hugh Wakefield, Gordon Harker, Garry Marsh and Dennis Wyndham.
-Based on a novel by "Seamark" (Austin J. Small), it was made by Gainsborough Pictures at Islington Studios in London.
+It was written by Hunter, Angus MacPhail and Arthur Wimperis based on the 1925 novel of the same title by "Seamark" (Austin J. Small), and was made by Gainsborough Pictures at Islington Studios in London.

 Plot summary

 An amateur detective goes on the trail of a gang of violent criminals.